 Network and Listen

 Meeting new people, expanding your professional connections, and keeping your ears open can lead to opportunities you didn’t know were out there.
 Casual networking at social events, work gatherings, or seminars (places you already go) is a great way to passively job search.
-After all, you never know when someone might think of you for a new role that pops up.
+After all, you never know when you might meet potential employers or someone might think of you for a new role that pops up.
+Just casually building your social network can help you in the job search process.
+You never know who knows whom or has influence where.

 Be sure to listen when you hear others discussing roles that are up for grabs in their division, company, or office.
 You may find out about job openings before they go public this way.
-In addition, use the aforementioned list above to conduct targeted career searches in your free time at home (never job search on company time or on company equipment).
-Check sites such as Simply Hired or Indeed for specific roles that would help you move toward your ultimate career goal.
+In addition, use the list you’ve made of roles you might be interested in to conduct targeted career searches in your free time at home to see who is hiring (never job search on company time during work hours or on company equipment).
+Check job sites such as Simply Hired or Indeed for specific roles that would help you move toward your ultimate career goal.

 Again, look at your personalized list and look up the companies online that you are interested in working for.
 Check out the career site for each company and consider sending a copy of your resume over or a value proposition letter just to see if anything pops up.